How can we help ten million young people worldwide better understand the risks of underage drinking?

 An interactive story for young people by young people, with a pull, not push approach – just like the content they would choose to watch, with a focus on decision-making as opposed to criticising lifestyle choices.

 An experience that is tonally and visually true to life, filmed handheld to immerse the audience, featuring interactive social media snippets.
 The action focuses on three teens, who are navigating their way through life and underage drinking crunch points; the learning comes from the conversations that they have, and the decisions that they make.

-The interactive film clips, which feature heavily throughout the learning experience, have also has been built and designed in a way that resonates with the audience.
+The interactive film clips, which feature heavily throughout the learning experience, have also been built and designed in a way that resonates with the audience.
 For example, there are vertical character clips as if they are being filmed (and watched) through a mobile phone.

 One of the most significant visual challenges that we had to overcome was around portraying drunk characters.
 We needed to be mindful that their actions were never glamourised, but instead showed the profound impact that inebriation can cause.

 We tested out a few methods, ranging from camera rigs, such as the SnorriCam, to experimenting with crystals and kaleidoscope balls in front of the lens to distort and manipulate the image, subsequently mimicking alcohol-induced blurry vision.